eduardocruvinel/daemon_challenge/README.md

 This is a simplified Python and SQLite stocks DB project.

-Libraries used: sqlite3, yfinance, yahoo_fin.
+Libraries used: sqlite3, yfinance, yahoo_fin, matplotlib (pyplot).

 Entity Relationship Diagram: